uncellon/uncellon/README.md

 ### Hello there 👋

 So, let's begin!
 My name is Dmitry Plastinin and I'm system engineer.
-Or not, hard to say, since now I work in a small company whose activities are related to the production of reverse-vending machines which are called "fandomats".
-I develop everything - from controller software to real-time monitoring on WebSockets.
+Or not, hard to say, I worked in a small company whose activities are related to the production of reverse-vending machines which are called "fandomats" (bottle receiving machine if that sounds easier).
+I develop everything - from controller software on C++ to real-time monitoring on WebSockets.
 You can find several repositories on my GitHub page that I use successfully in our production software.

+I'm also trying to figure out a little bit about writing synthwave music and drawing pixel art 🙃

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)
 ![Debian](https://img.shields.io/badge/Debian-D70A53?style=for-the-badge&logo=debian&logoColor=white)